Shaden03/TCP-Client-Server-project/README.md

 > ## Aim of the project
 **The aim of this project is to develop a simple TCP-based client server application**
+- TCP client/server connection will communicate over the network and exchange data<br>
+- The server will start in passive mode listening for a transmission from the client<br>
+- The client will then start and contact the server (on a given IP address and port number)<br>
+- The user of the client application types in a word that will be sent to the server;<br>
+-  the server will send back a copy of the word.<br>
+- If the server is down then the client must display an error message.<br>
+- If server is running, then the client will ask the user to select one of the options:<br>
+1) open mode<br>
+2) secure mode<br>
+3) quit application<br>
+In the open mode, the word is sent to the server in clear text.
+On the other hand, in secure mode, the word is encrypted using a shared encryption key.<br>

 > ## Project Enviroment
 **why we chose to program in Java Language!**